apple/swift-openapi-generator/Examples/LoggingClientMiddleware/README.md

 - `never`: Never log request or response bodies.
-- `upTo(maxBytes)`: Logs request and response bodies only if they have a known length that is less than `maxBytes`.
+- `upTo(maxBytes)`: Logs request and response bodies only if they have a known length that is less than or equal to `maxBytes`.

 For request and response bodies that are unknown length or greater than `maxBytes`, they are not logged.